felixgborrego/sDoc2Pdf/README.md

 // create a new report using a template document val template = OdtTemplate("/template1.odt")

-// add data to the report
+// add data to the template
 template + ("user_name","Felix Garcia Borrego")
 template + ("project_name","sDoc2Pdf")